abhiuee/Linux-Server-Config-Example/Readme.md

 ## SSH Port and misc
 SSH Port was edited in /etc/ssh/sshd_config to 2200.
 All applications were updated using sudo apt-get update and sudo apt-get upgrade commands.
 Every user is required to ssh using RSA keys only.

+## UFW
+UFW has been enabled by default, all incoming connections are denied except 80/tcp, 2200/tcp and 123 while all outgoing functions are allowed.